DrAlexOne/BotHoster/README.md

 ### Windows Console:
 Nice Console App to develop a bot.

-I will contine developing in 1-2 days
+I will contine developing in 1 day